-The MA in Political Theory is designed for students with an interest in contemporary political philosophy: topics such as rights, global justice, war, democracy, as well as key figures in the history of political ideas including Plato, Rousseau, Kant, Hegel, Marx and Rawls.
+The Political Theory MA is designed for students with an interest in contemporary political philosophy and its historical underpinnings: topics such as global justice, the environment, feminism, capitalism, equality, democracy and international political theory.
 The course is taught jointly by the Departments of Philosophy and Politics, both leading departments in the UK with international reputations for teaching and research.

 The most recent national research assessment exercise (REF 2014) ranked the Philosophy Department's publications as second in the country, and ranked the Politics Department third overall among Politics and International Studies departments in the country.

-There are more than 25 members of staff working in Political Theory and Normative Ethics across 7 departments of the University of Sheffield.
+There are more than 20 members of staff working in Political Theory and Normative Ethics across at least 5 departments of the University of Sheffield.
 Find out more about their research interests.
 You will have the opportunity to attend many research seminars organized by the departments affiliated to the MA programme.
-Moreover, the philosophy department has a very active graduate community and every year there are at least 10-12 reading groups on a wide variety of topics, in which graduate students participate along with staff.
+Moreover, the philosophy department has a very active graduate community and every year there are a range of reading groups on a wide variety of topics, in which graduate students participate along with staff.
 You can also attend the graduate seminar in philosophy, where you will have the opportunity to engage with other students’ work.

 The Political Theory MA has established itself as a successful and popular postgraduate programme, attracting a diverse group of accomplished students from the UK and abroad, many of whom go on to study for a PhD either at Sheffield or at other top-ranked institutions.